Paper township: Withdrawal

 The City of Loveland is divided into three paper townships named Loveland Township, each in a different county.
 From 2003 to 2010, annexed property in the northeastern corner of the city was part of Hamilton Township rather than Loveland Township.

 In a legal procedure known as withdrawal, a municipality may request that the board of county commissioners modify the overlapping township's boundaries to exclude the municipality, and erect a new township coextensive with the municipality.
 The township effectively never exists because its government is immediately abolished.
 This legal fiction is common among the state's largest cities and popular among cities and villages in southwestern Ohio, where township government is seen as redundant to municipal government and a cause of higher taxation.

 A city or village that overlaps with multiple townships only needs to create a single paper township to withdraw from each township.
 Because Ohio law does not forbid townships from being located in multiple counties, a municipality in multiple counties may petition multiple county boards of commissioners to create a single paper township shared among all the counties, or petition to create separate paper townships in each county.
 For example, both Butler and Hamilton counties share a nominal Heritage Township that corresponds with the City of Fairfield; on the other hand, Hamilton, Clermont, and Warren counties each have a separate, nominal Loveland Township that corresponds to part of the City of Loveland.
 When the municipality annexes additional land, township boundaries must be explicitly adjusted to reflect the change; otherwise, the annexation remains in the original township as well as the municipality.
 Under 1953 case law, a paper township may not be considered an adjoining township for the purpose of dissolving a township.

-A paper township does not have to share the municipality's name.
+A paper township may or may not share the municipality's name.
 For example: